“You ever wonder when god’s coming back with a lot of barbecue sauce?” -Chuck Palahniuk

 Combine and whisk all the ingredients together in a medium saucepan.

-Cook over medium heat until the sauce reaches a simmer.
-Reduce heat to low and simmer (uncovered) for 10 minutes.
+Cook over medium heat until the sauce reaches a boil, continue boiling for 10 minutes stirring constantly.
+Reduce heat and simmer gently, stirring occasionally for 20 minutes or until thickened to your liking.

 Use the sauce immediately or refrigerate in a sealed container for up to 2 weeks.

 This sauce can be canned in glass jars.
-Process (following standard, acceptable safe canning techniques) in pint (or less) jars in a hot water bath for 20 minutes.
+Process (following standard, acceptable safe canning techniques) in pint (or less) jars in a hot water bath for 20 minutes (start timer once water reaches a full boil).
 The ph level of homemade BBQ Sauce MUST BE below 4.6 to be canned.
 This recipe typically tests a ph level of 3.1.